maximilianh/pubMunch/README.md

 Install these python packages:

-    pip install requests selenium pyvirtualdisplay
+    pip install requests selenium pyvirtualdisplay html2text

+- html2text is required, used for the html -> text conversion (written by Aaron Schwartz)
 - requests is very useful for pubCraw2 and highly recommended
-- selenium may only be needed to crawl karger journals
+- selenium is only be optionally used to crawl karger journals.
+Not required.

 If regular-expression based text annotation is too slow:
 The re2 library will make it at least 10 times faster.
 It is a regular expression engine that avoids backtracking as far as possible, developed originally at Google.
 To install it, you need to download the C++ source from re2.googlecode.com, compile and install it